necrotxilok/JSDataLayer/README.md

 ## Usage

-The application use a JS class called **RestCollection** which allows to configure any API in back-end to load and manage data with simple methods in the front-end.
+The application use a JS class called **ApiCollection** which allows to configure any API in back-end to load and manage data with simple methods in the front-end.